The 10 Best Movies About Gladiators, Ranked

 "Are you not entertained?!"
 How could we not be when Gladiator is playing?
 This is the quintessential gladiator movie, after all!

-In modernizing the sword-and-sandal genre for modern audiences, Ridley Scott showed the world that he can make great movies no matter the genre.
-Gladiator remains one of his best.
+In modernizing the sword-and-sandal genre for modern audiences, Ridley Scott showed the world that he can make great movies no matter the subject.
+Gladiator remains one of his best films to date.

-As one of the best gladiator movies ever made, it unsurprisingly inspired several lame copycats—but it also inspired some good ones, which we've explored earlier in this list.
+And as one of the best gladiator movies ever made, it unsurprisingly inspired several lame copycats—but it also inspired several good ones, some of which have appeared on this list.

 1. Spartacus (1960)